sclevine/packfile/README.md

 ## TODO

 - Use IDs for content-linked layers (think about guarantees)
-- prevent concurrent cache writes
+- prevent concurrent cache writes (and enforce order?)